-If you want cheap and quality, this is your place.
-We stayed in this 2 bedroom Airbnb apartment just on the edge of the city, which would be about a thirty minute walk or 5-10 minute taxi ride.
+If you want cheap and quality, Sofia is the place to go.
+We stayed in this 2 bedroom Airbnb apartment just on the edge of the city, which is around a thirty minute walk to the centre, or 5-10 minute (very cheap) taxi ride.
 The amenities were excellent, wifi was brilliant, and it was a nice little haven away from the bustling city.
 Next door was a supermarket and small cafe, and very close was a restaurant and a club/bar under a bridge.

 I can’t vouch for hotels, but if you have a root around on Airbnb you’ll find that accommodation is great quality and not very expensive.
-Including flights from Gatwick to Sofia (with Easyjet), we stayed for three nights and it was around £300.
+Including flights from Gatwick to Sofia (with EasyJet), we stayed for three nights and it was around £300 for two people.
 If you can travel with a large group, accommodation will be even cheaper.

 3. Wifi & Data

 I was on EE and data was free to use (which was a welcome relief from having to pay £6 per megabyte or whatever ridiculous price they usually charge for data roaming abroad).
-Had no problem with signal, and the wifi everywhere was pretty great – would be useful for taking your laptop to coffee shops!
+I had no problem with signal, and the wifi everywhere was pretty great – useful for taking your laptop to coffee shops!

 4. Nightlife – the famous Sofia Pub Crawl!

 The nightlife here is unlike anything I’ve seen before – this place never stops!
 There are some really interesting nightclubs hidden down strange alleyways, and the quieter bars also stay open ’til the early hours of the morning.
-One place we went to I’m sure was someone’s flat by day and a bar at night, great vibes though – the washing machine in the bathroom was a nice touch.
+One place we went to I’m sure was someone’s flat by day and a bar at night.
+Great vibes though – the washing machine in the bathroom was an interesting touch.